Songs People Actually Liked – Volume 1 – The First 10 Years (1994–2003)

+The next volume, Songs People Actually Liked – Volume 2, was released on August 25, 2023, featuring the band's hits from 2004 to 2009.

 Production and recording

 On February 17, 2014, the band announced they teamed up with PledgeMusic again, this time to launch a fully fan-funded campaign to record a greatest hits album.
 The band would be reaching their 20th anniversary later that year and the album would cover the band's first 10 years together.
 The album was to contain re-recordings of 17 songs plus one new one.
 Like their previous Pledge campaign, exclusive pre-order items would include shirts, posters, autographed items, and lithographs.
 The campaign would also include the rare "Drunk Enough To Dance Demos" CD and a book of every Bowling For Soup song lyrics hand-written lyrics with commentary and notes.
 5% of the pledges would again be donated to Sweet Relief an organization that provides financial assistance to all types of career musicians who are struggling to make ends meet while facing illness, disability, or age-related problems.
 The band would post monthly updates to their pledgers throughout the process.
 The track listing was announced with a total listing of 18 songs which included the title for their new song "20 years (That's A Lot Of Beer)" and "Shut Up And Smile" which ended up not being included on the final release, instead the song "Suckerpunch" was.
 In June and July the band would perform several dates at Warped Tour and at Download Fest.
-A video announcement from Chandler gave news that the album was going to be delayed due to a injury he received.
+A video announcement from Chandler gave news that the album was going to be delayed due to an injury he received.
 Because of Erik's injury The album was supposed to be released in June to commemorate their 20th anniversary but would be pushed back to January 2015.
-A October 2014 update showed Burney recording guitar solos for "Thirteen" and "Cody".
+An October 2014 update showed Burney recording guitar solos for "Thirteen" and "Cody".
 Vocals were also recorded and artwork was being approved that month.
 Vocals, mixing and mastering were being finished in November.
 Reddick informed pledgers that they wanted lyric videos for every song from the album and asked fans to choose a songs and submit it.
 If the submission was chosen and allowed it would be posted on BFStv and the winners would be sent at least $100 in free goodies.
-Over a year had past since the project began when on May 20, 2015 the commentary for each track was given to pledgers.
+Over a year had past since the project began when on May 20, 2015, the commentary for each track was given to pledgers.